 Front End Frameworks

-Using React can trim hours or longer away from a project because it is ready to use out-of-the-box and provides a range of features you may use throughout the development of an application.
+Using React can trim hours from a project because it’s ready to use out of the box.
+It also provides a range of features you may use throughout the development of an application.

 Web Design: User Interface (UI) and User Experience (UX)